Chart Color Schemes

 Residential development activity is lower than average in Ipswich - Central according to AreaSearch's national comparison of local real estate markets

-Ipswich Central has received approximately eight dwelling approvals annually over the past five financial years, totalling 41 homes.
-As of FY26, zero approvals have been recorded.
-On average, 2.1 people moved to the area per new home constructed between FY21 and FY25, indicating solid demand supporting property values.
-New homes are being built at an average expected construction cost value of $410,000, which is higher than regional norms due to quality-focused development.
+Ipswich - Central has received approximately 8 dwelling approvals annually over the past five financial years, totalling 41 homes.
+As of FY26, 1 approval has been recorded.
+On average, 2.1 people have moved to the area per new home constructed over these five years (FY21-FY25), indicating solid demand that supports property values.
+New homes are being built at an average expected construction cost value of $410,000, which is somewhat higher than regional norms, reflecting quality-focused development.

-In FY26, $242.1 million in commercial approvals have been registered, reflecting high local commercial activity.
-Compared to Greater Brisbane, Ipswich Central has significantly less development activity, 90.0% below the regional average per person, suggesting potential planning limitations and reinforcing demand for existing homes.
-Recent construction consists of 57.0% detached houses and 43.0% attached dwellings, with a growing mix of townhouses and apartments providing diverse housing options.
-This shift indicates decreasing availability of developable sites and changing lifestyles requiring more affordable housing choices.
-The area has an estimated 566 people per dwelling approval, reflecting its quiet development environment.
-Population forecasts project Ipswich Central to gain 4,171 residents by 2041.
+This financial year has seen $242.1 million in commercial approvals registered, demonstrating high levels of local commercial activity.
+Compared to Greater Brisbane, Ipswich - Central has significantly less development activity, 90.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing homes, although building activity has accelerated in recent years.
+The area's level is also under the national average, suggesting its established nature and potential planning limitations.
+Recent construction comprises 57.0% detached houses and 43.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+This represents a notable shift from the area's existing housing composition (currently 82.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.

 Frequently Asked Questions - Development